John Montresor: Retirement and death

-In England, he was called before Parliament to testify on the conduct of the war, and on several occasions required to support his expenditures during his various campaigns (for which he is said to have been imprisoned at one point).
+In England, he was called before Parliament to testify on the conduct of the war and on several occasions was required to support his expenditures during his various campaigns (for which he is said to have been imprisoned at one point).
 He purchased an estate at Belmont, Kent, had a residence at Portland Place, London, and he served as director of the French Hospital.
 He toured Europe in 1785 and 1786, visiting France, Germany and Switzerland.
 In his later years, his accounts came under scrutiny, and much of his property was seized by the state to recover disallowed expenses.
-He died in Maidstone prison, where he was incarcerated apparently in connection with his outstanding debts, in June 1799.
+He died in Maidstone Prison, where he was incarcerated, apparently in connection with his outstanding debts, in June 1799.